High Quality Analyses & Collaborative Approach

-AltraBio deploys its recognized expertise in bioinformatics, biostatistic and biology to provide services in the analysis and interpretation of all types of omics data (genomics, epigenomics, transcriptomics, proteomics…).
+AltraBio leverages its renowned expertise in bioinformatics, biostatistics, and biology to offer services in the analysis and interpretation of various omics data types, including genomics, epigenomics, transcriptomics, proteomics, and more.

-Prior to performing differential analyses, various methods are implemented to assess the quality of the data and their agreement with the experimental design.
-We specifically control for outliers and for effects unrelated to the design in order to correct them with the agreement of our client/partner.
-Thus the relevance of the performed analysis is guaranteed.
+Before conducting differential analyses, we implement various methods to assess data quality and consistency with the experimental design.
+We address outliers and effects unrelated to the design, ensuring the relevance of the analysis.

-Biological processes and pathways are identified thanks to the implementation of various and complementary methods of functional categories enrichment.
-These automatic results are then reviewed to assess their relevance with the biological context of the study.
+We identify biological processes and pathways through complementary methods of functional category enrichment.
+These automated results are reviewed to assess their relevance within the biological context of the study.

-Beyond providing lists of molecules and biological pathways, AltraBio’s role is also to extract meaning.
-To this end, the interpretation phase takes into account the biological question(s) at the origin of the study and assesses the results while integrating the biological knowledge available in the scientific literature and databases.
-The goal is to understand the biological mechanisms at play and to formulate new hypotheses to be validated (examples of synthetic diagrams produced by AltraBio in figures S8A and S9A of this article).
+Beyond providing lists of molecules and pathways, AltraBio extracts meaningful insights.
+During the interpretation phase, we consider the initial biological questions and evaluate the results while integrating available scientific literature and databases.
+Our goal is to understand the biological mechanisms and formulate new hypotheses for validation.

 Reporting

-All of the work carried out is summarized in a complete report transferred to our client/partner and explained during a video conference.
-This exchange makes it possible to explain the chosen methodological approaches and their results as well as to ensure that our client/partner has the best understanding of their data.
+All work conducted is summarized in a comprehensive report, provided to our clients and explained during a video conference.
+This exchange clarifies the chosen methodological approaches and their results, ensuring a thorough understanding of the data.

-Statistical analysis results are also available in the WikiBioPath web interface which provides our clients/partners a set of visualisation and analysis tools which enables them to continue the exploration of their data.
-They can easily generate new volcano plots, heat maps, PCA and enrichment analyses on gene selections.
+The results of statistical analyses are accessible through the WikiBioPath web interface.
+This platform provides clients with visualization and analysis tools to continue exploring their data.
+Users can easily visualize volcano plots, generate heat maps, perform PCA, and conduct enrichment analyses on gene selections.

-author = {Helena Todorov and Margaux Prieux and Daphne Laubreton and Matteo Bouvier and Shaoying Wang and Simon de Bernard and Christophe Arpin and Robrecht Cannoodt and Wouter Saelens and Arnaud Bonnaffoux and Olivier Gandrillon and Fabien Crauste and Yvan Saeys and Jacqueline Marvel},
+author = {Shaoying Wang and Margaux Prieux and Simon de Bernard and Maxence Dubois and Daphne Laubreton and Sophia Djebali and Manon Zala and Christophe Arpin and Laurent Genestier and Yann Leverrier and Olivier Gandrillon and Fabien Crauste and Wenzheng Jiang and Jacqueline Marvel},

 issn = {2589-0042},